mipimipi/smsync/README.md

 1. smsync reads the configuration file in `/home/musiclover/Music/SLAVE`.
 A summary of the configuration is shown and the user is asked for confirmation.

 1. smsync determines all files and directions of the master, that have changed since the last synchronization.
-In our example, there was no synchronization (as otherwise the configuration file would have had an entry `last_sync` that contains the time stamp of the last synchronization).
+In our example, there was no synchronization before (as otherwise the configuration file would have an entry `last_sync` that contained the time stamp of the last synchronization).
 Depending on the number of files, this could take a few minutes. smsync displays how many directories and files need to be synchronized and again, the user is asked for confirmation.

 1. The replication / conversion of files and directories is executed. smsync shows the progress and an estimation of the remaining time.

 1. After the synchronization is done, the current time is stored as `last_sync` in the configuration file.

-In the example, the synchronization would replicate the master
+In the example, the synchronization would replicate such a the master folder structure:

     /home/musiclover/Music/MASTER
       |- ...